h3nnn4n/neo-personal-website/website/content/posts/aratu_1.md

 </div>
 </br>

-TODO: pics of the old leg with a short tibia, and the long curved ones.

 During prototyping I took the first dev board I found, which happened to be an Arduino Uno R3.
 With it I was able to implement the (Forward Kinematics)[https://en.wikipedia.org/wiki/Forward_kinematics] routine, which is